Tax authorities report large-scale tax evasion schemes: what is known about “business fragmentation” in retail chains

 3 February 20:43

-The State Tax Service reported that it had identified 10 well-known retail chains that, according to the agency’s estimates, could have evaded taxes by at least UAH 1 billion, Komersant reports.
+The State Tax Service reported that it had identified 10 well-known retail chains which, according to the agency’s estimates, may have evaded paying at least 1 billion hryvnia in taxes,"Komersant Ukrainian" reports.

-What is the essence of the suspected scheme?
+What is the essence of the suspected scheme

 The tax authorities emphasize that this practice: